 As the largest and most populated of the United Kingdom’s four countries, England is home to many great places to visit.
-From beautiful beaches and picturesque lakes to magnificent ancient castles and exciting cities, if you’re planning on traveling to England, these 20 destinations are some of the very best.
+From beautiful beaches and picturesque lakes to storybook towns and exciting cities, if you’re planning on traveling to England, these top destinations are some of the best.

 YOU'RE ALL SET!